 Don’t you think the people look like Lego figures from up here ?!

-Honestly, I can’t get over how pretty Newcastle city centre is and its lovely Georgian architecture!
+Honestly, I can’t get over how pretty Newcastle Upon Tyne city centre is and its lovely Georgian architecture!
 If you have never visited this beautiful city, then I highly recommend it even if its only a day trip!
+There’s plenty of things to do in Newcastle Upon Tyne especially at the city centre if you are only here for a football match day.

 It’s incredibly windy up here but no fear, the fences are pretty high as you can see!